programminghistorian/ph-submissions/en/drafts/originals/non-english-and-multilingual-text-analysis.md

 {% include toc.html %}

-**Contents**

-[...]
-- Sample Code and Exercises
-  - Loading a text and processing it into sentences and words
-  - Identifying languages within a text
-  - Part of Speech Tagging
-  - Lemmatization
-[...]

 ## Lesson Goals

 This lesson will provide a solid introduction on how to begin analyzing a corpus of non-English and/or multilingual text using Python.
 We will go over the fundamentals of three commonly used packages for performing text analysis and natural language processing (NLP): the Natural Language Toolkit (NLTK), spaCy, and Stanza.
 We’ll review and compare the core features of the packages so you can become familiar with how they work and learn how to discern which tool is right for your specific use case and coding style.